readthedocs/readthedocs.org/docs/guides/jupyter.rst

 .. _MyST-Parser: https://myst-parser.readthedocs.io/
 .. _jupytext: https://jupytext.readthedocs.io/

-Using which one to use depends on your use case.
+Deciding which one to use depends on your use case.
 As general recommendations:

 - If you want to use :ref:`other notebook formats <other-formats>` or :ref:`generate a thumbnail gallery from your notebooks <notebook-galleries>`,